Exploring the Applicability of the Lattice-Boltzmann Method for Two-Dimensional Turbulence Simulation: Conclusions

-The model presented in this paper serves as a low-cost toy model for the study of two-dimensional turbulent flows, allowing students to gain a deeper understanding of the underlying concepts and governing equations.
-To support this learning process, we have provided the necessary code to reproduce the previously discussed results, thus facilitating the learning and teaching of this method.
+The simplified model we have discussed allows students to gain a deeper understanding of the underlying concepts and governing equations of two-dimensional turbulent flows.
+To support this learning process, we have provided the necessary code to reproduce the results we have discussed.
+Python was chosen due to its accessibility and wide adoption.